-MAIN LEARNING ACTIVITY B BIKE FIT AND ABCs
+MAIN LEARNING ACTIVITY B BIKE FIT AND ABCS

 - 1. Introduce the lesson by emphasizing the importance of a proper sized bicycle. - a.
-Explain that just as it's important to wear shoes that fit, it's important to use a bicycle that fits.
-If your shoes don't fit, they can hurt you or you might walk slowly. - b.
-A bicycle that doesn't fit is uncomfortable, hard to balance on, and difficult to stop.
+Explain that bicycles come in different sizes.
+As you get taller, you will need a bicycle that is bigger. - Explain that bicycles can be adjusted to fit your height.
 The bicycle should be the right size for your height.
-Once you have a bicycle that is the right size, you can ask an adult to adjust parts of the bicycle so that is comfortable for you. - c.
-Explain that there are two things to check to make sure the bicycle you are riding is the right size for your height: - ii.
-The frame should be short enough so that you can stand over it. - iii.
-The seat should be tall enough so that your feet touch the floor when you're sitting on it.
-For beginner bicyclists, your feet should be flat on the floor. - Introduce the Bike ABCs as a safety check that the student and their parent or caregiver should always perform before riding. - 3.
-Show students the short video "Bike ABCs".
-The video explains how to do a pre-ride safety check.
-The video covers the following key things to check on your bicycle before riding: - a.
-A is for Air: Check the air pressure in the tires.
-Air pressure will help you determine if your bike tires are filled with the right amount of air.
-Pinch the side of the tire; inflate the tire if it feels soft.
-The best method is to pump the tire based on the tire pressure (psi) stated on the side of the tire.
+Once you have a bicycle that is the right size, you or an adult can adjust the seat so that it is comfortable for you.

+- c.
+Explain that riding a bicycle that does not fit can lead to serious consequences.
+A poorly fitted bicycle is uncomfortable to ride, hard to balance on, and difficult to stop.
+A poorly fitted bicycle could cause you to get into a crash if you are unable to control it well. - d.
+Explain that there are two things to check to make sure the bicycle you are riding is the right size for your height: - The frame should be short enough so that you can stand over it (enough room for two fingers between the rider and the top bar). - The seat should be tall enough so that the balls of your feet touch the floor when you're sitting on it.
+For beginner bicyclists, your feet should be flat on the floor. - Introduce the Bike ABCs as a safety check that the student and their parent or caregiver should always perform before riding.